Shortcodes

 num Specify the number of items returned Must be a whole number [recent_items num=10]

-is_featured Specify whether to return only items that are featured or not featured 1: Featured; 0: Not featured [collections is_featured=1]
+is_featured Return items that are either featured or not featured 1: Featured; 0: Not featured [collections is_featured=1]

-collection Return items only from a specific collection, using the collection ID number Only one collection may be specified. [items collection=7]
+collection Return items only from one collection, by ID number [items collection=7]

-item_type Return only items of a specific item type [items item_type="still image"]
+item_type Return items of a specific item type Double quotes around type [items item_type="still image"]

-tags Return only items from a specific tag Multiple tags can be entered,separated by a comma, without any spaces. [items tags=baseball,math]
+tags Return items from a specific tag Multiple tags separated by comma (no spaces) [items tags=baseball,math]

-user Return only items added by a specific user, using the user ID number Only one user may be specified. [items user=3]
+user Return items added by a user, by ID number [items user=3]

 sort=added Sort by date added [items sort=added]